thundergolfer/google-rules-of-machine-learning/README.md

 specific to one or a few queries over features that generalize to all queries.
 This approach can help prevent very popular results from leaking into irrelevant queries.
 Note that this is opposite the more conventional advice of having more regularization on feature columns with more unique values.
 2. Only allow features to have positive weights.
 Thus, any good feature will be better than a feature that is “unknown”.
-3. Don’t have document­only features.
+3. Don’t have document-only features.
 This is an extreme version of #1.
 For example, even if a given app is a popular download regardless of what the query was, you don’t want to show it everywhere<sup>4</sup>.
-Not having document­only features keeps that simple.
+Not having document-only features keeps that simple.

 <sup>4 - The reason you don’t want to show a specific popular app everywhere has to do with the importance of
 making all the desired apps reachable.
 For instance, if someone searches for “bird watching app”, they